Read on Murmurs Issue 34 (May – Aug 2019) for the latest updates from National Heart Centre Singapore.

 Coronary Interventions – a subspecialty that involves using non-surgical approach to treat narrowing of arteries of the heart found in coronary artery disease.
 (Photo: A close-up on narrowed artery)

-By Dr Muhammad Bin Idu Jion, Associate Consultant, Department of Cardiology, National Heart Centre Singapore
+By Dr Muhammad Bin Idu Jion, Consultant, Department of Cardiology, National Heart Centre Singapore

 While many people with coronary artery disease can manage the disease with lifestyle changes and medications, others with severe conditions may need interventions such as coronary angioplasty to improve the health of the heart and blood vessels.